 An Urbanist Carlyle?

 De Botton strikes me as being a kind of agreeably mild Thomas Carlyle.
 The great Victorian thinker surveyed the spiritual confusion and consequent paralysis of his age and concluded that the latter was far worse than the former.
 He therefore urged that people suffering from these problems throw themselves into work so that there is no time to ponder philosophical conflicts.
 “Whatsoever thy hand findeth to do, do that with all thy might and leave the issues calmly to God”, he famously counselled.
-The Victorian age was awash with similar sentiments of keeping crises at bay through plunging themselves into their work, from ‘the devil will make work for idle hands to do’ to Rudyard Kipling’s infamous description of leisure time as ‘the unforgiving minute‘.
+The Victorian age was awash with similar sentiments, from ‘the devil will make work for idle hands to do’ to Rudyard Kipling’s infamous description of leisure time as ‘the unforgiving minute‘.
 I recommend Houghton’s superb book ‘The Victorian Frame of Mind.’
 However, the boost these attitudes gave to the pre-existing Protestant Work Ethic probably helped the development of capitalism; and yet it was capitalism, for all its virtues, that was busy shredding established patterns of life and therefore exacerbating the sense of dislocation and spiritual confusion that was a root of the paralysis.